sf-wdi-gaia/project-vagabond/README.md

 ## Groups

-Each group has an assigned instructor or IA, who will act as your client as well as give technical support during instructor-group meetings.
+Each group has an assigned instructor, who will act as your client as well as give technical support during instructor-group meetings.

-#### Team \#1 - TODO: INSTRUCTOR
+#### Team \#1 - Nathan
-* TODO: STUDENT
-* TODO: STUDENT
+- Lily Cole
+- Toby Zitsman
+- Brandon Kerr

+#### Team \#2 - Arun
+- Chris Chan
+- Teddy Coleman
+- Lynette Duran

+#### Team \#3 - Nathan
+- Sherri Aminshahidy
+- Natalia Hess
+- Kenny Bushman

+#### Team \#4 - Arun
+- Ryan Hamill
+- Alivia Blount
+- Bill Cheng

 ## Presentation

-Each group will present their project on **TODO: WEEKDAY, MONTH DAY** starting at **TODO: TIME** for 10 minutes.
+Each group will present their project on **Thursday, Oct 27th** starting at **1:30pm** for 15 minutes.

 Each member of your group should speak for equal parts during your presentation and mention which parts of the project they worked on.

 **Your presentation should include:**

 * Tour (demo) of your app deployed on heroku.
-* How did your group approach the requirements? (mention anything unique or creative your group chose to do)
-* What was easier than you thought?
-What was more challenging?
+* Triumphs / Challenges - What was a high point for your team?
+What was a low point?
+* 3 lines of code (per contributor)
-* What is a lesson you will carry forward to working on Project 2?
+* Words of Wisdom - What is a lesson you will carry forward to working on Project 2?
-* Shout outs for fellow students!

 ## Evaluation